 The Athena Film Festival at Barnard College is a weekend of inspiring films that tell the extraordinary stories of strong, bold women leaders from all walks of life – stories of ambition, courage, resilience, and moxie.
 The curated program includes Academy Award-nominated films, top-tier features, documentaries, and shorts — including U.S. and world premieres.
 It is a weekend that celebrates the stories of remarkable women — stories that need to be told and deserve to be honored.

 The festival is a project of the Athena Center for Leadership Studies at Barnard and Women and Hollywood, a leading voice for women in the entertainment industry.
 The Artemis Rising Foundation and its CEO Regina K. Scully is the festival’s founding sponsor.
 The eighth annual Athena Film Festival will be held Feb.
 22-25, 2018.

 A special thank you to our Sponsors, Honorary Host Committee, Festival Co-Chairs, Friends of the Festival, and partnering organizations.
 Our work and this festival would not be possible without your generous support.
-To our Founding Sponsor, the Artemis Rising Foundation, and Regina K. Scully, Founder and CEO, please know how appreciative we are for all that you do.
+A particular thanks to our Founding Sponsor, the Artemis Rising Foundation, and Regina K. Scully, Founder and CEO, to whom we extend our most heartfelt gratitude for your unwavering and generous support.

 Photos from the weekend are now up on our Facebook page (facebook.com/athenafilmfestival) so please visit, like, and tag away.
 Additionally, videos of our panels and workshops are now available at athenafilmfestival.com.